wso2/docs-mi/en/docs/reference/connectors/fhir-connector/fhir-connector-example.md

 <img src="{{base_path}}/assets/img/integrate/connectors/fhirconnector.png" title="FHIR Connector" width="800" alt="FHIR Connector"/>

-## Configure the connector in WSO2 Integration Studio
+## Setup the Integration Project

-Follow these steps to set up the Integration Project and the Connector Exporter Project.
+Follow the steps in [create integration project]({{base_path}}/develop/create-integration-project/) guide to set up the Integration Project.

-{!includes/reference/connectors/importing-connector-to-integration-studio.md!}

-1. Right click on the created Integration Project and select **New** -> **Rest API** to create the REST API.
+1. Select Micro Integrator and click on `+` in APIs to create a REST API.

-2. Specify the API name as `SendisoTestAPI` and API context as `/resources`.
+2. Specify the API name as `SampleApi` and API context as `/resources`.
 You can go to the source view of the XML configuration file of the API and copy the following configuration (source view).

    ```xml
    <?xml version="1.0" encoding="UTF-8"?>